sloede/GASPI.jl/README.md

 ## Usage
 You can start running GASPI functions after executing `using GASPI`.
 All GASPI functions are prefixed by `gaspi_`.
-For example, to check the version of the currently used GASPI library, start the Julia REPL and past the following
+For example, to check the version of the currently used GASPI library, start the Julia REPL and paste the following
 snippet:
 ```julia
 julia> using GASPI